Operation Bowery: Subsequent operations

 Attempts had been made to recover oil from Breconshire, sunk at its moorings after arriving in Convoy MW 10 in March.
 A hole was made in the underside of the ship for a suction pipe but on 3 May only 22 LT of fuel oil was pumped out due to water seepage.
-On 4 May one of the oil lighters being used for the extracted oil was bombed and sunk and by the end of the month 47 LT more had been extracted but it had to be moved in barrels after all of the oil lighters had been sunk; lack of fuel oil reduced the amount of local patrolling and German Schnellboote (E-boats to the British) laid more mines, despite two being sunk.
+On 4 May one of the oil lighters being used for the extracted oil was bombed and sunk and by the end of the month 47 LT more had been extracted but it had to be moved in barrels after all of the oil lighters had been sunk.
+Lack of fuel oil reduced the amount of local patrolling and German Schnellboote (E-boats to the British) laid more mines, despite two being sunk.
 To receive a large enough convoy to end the food, fuel and supply shortages at Malta, Eagle delivered 17 Spitfires in Operation LB on 18 May, 32 in Operation Style on 3 June (27 arrived) and 32 in Operation Salient on 7 June.
 Three submarines delivered aviation spirit, paraffin and ammunition during the period.

 Operation Julius

-A big supply operation for Malta, Operation Julius, was planned for June, eleven merchant ships were to reach Malta from Alexandria (Operation Vigorous) and six more from Gibraltar (Operation Harpoon).
-The convoy from Gibraltar sailed on 12 June, supported by Force H but on 15 June when the main body of Force H had turned back at the Sicilian Narrows, the convoy was attacked by ships and aircraft, which sank three of the freighters.
+A big supply operation for Malta, Operation Julius, was planned for June.
+Eleven merchant ships were to reach Malta from Alexandria (Operation Vigorous) and six more from Gibraltar (Operation Harpoon).
+The convoy from Gibraltar sailed on 12 June, supported by Force H but on 15 June when the main body of Force H had turned back at the Sicilian Narrows, the convoy was attacked by ships and aircraft, that sank three of the freighters.
 More ships were mined and sunk off Malta and only two cargo ships reached port.
-Vigorous was handicapped by the lack of battleships and aircraft carriers and turned away from Malta on 14 June, after losing two merchant ships and two being damaged by Ju 87 and Ju 88 bombers; a cruiser and a destroyer were sunk by the 3rd S-Boat Flotilla.
-When the Italian fleet was spotted heading towards the convoy it was ordered to return to Alexandria on 15 June.
+Vigorous, handicapped by the lack of battleships and aircraft carriers, turned away from Malta on 14 June, after losing two merchant ships and two being damaged by Ju 87 and Ju 88 bombers; a cruiser and a destroyer were sunk by the 3rd S-Boat Flotilla.
+On 15 June, when the Italian battlefleet was spotted heading towards the convoy, it was ordered to return to Alexandria.